By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 What causes low testosterone in women?

-There are multiple causes of low T in women.
-Some of these are:
+Here are the common causes of low T in females:

-Adrenal disorders: Conditions affecting the adrenal glands, such as Addison’s disease or adrenal insufficiency, can disrupt testosterone production.
+Adrenal glands are one of the main factories of testosterone.
+Hence, conditions affecting them, such as Addison’s disease or adrenal insufficiency, can disrupt testosterone production.

-Medications: Certain medications, such as corticosteroids, opioids, or some antidepressants, can interfere with hormone production.
+Other than that, medications such as corticosteroids, opioids, or some antidepressants can also interfere with testosterone synthesis.

 How is low testosterone diagnosed in women?

-A physical examination is performed to assess signs and symptoms that may be associated with low T. This may include:
+Physical examination: A physical examination may be performed to assess common signs and other symptoms that are associated with low T.

 What is the low T treatment for women?